 気 ke: Beautiful sentiment

 音 ne: Beautiful tone

 間 ma: Beautiful spacing

 Chusen is a type of Japanese traditional stencil dyeing method.
 In this method, dyes are poured onto the layered fabric, which has been protected with a special glue so that only the stenciled areas are dyed to imprint the intended patterns.
 The finished fabric is dyed in the same pattern on both sides, featuring a soft texture and distinctive colors.

 Tenugui has a long history.
-The oldest one was found in the grave made in the year 300 AD.
-Things that the samurai from the Kamakura period to the Edo period had to sweat under the helmet under the helmet spread to the common people.
-It became popular in the Edo era, and people began to become tenaciously designed.
-Women covered their hair, Kabuki actors and sumo wrestlers made their own towels, samurai wrapped swords.
+The oldest was found in a grave from around 300 AD.
+The samurai from the Kamakura period to the Edo period initially used them to mitigate sweat from under their helmets, however this then spread to the common people.
+They became popular in the Edo era when people began to become more design and fashion conscious.
+Women used Tenugui to cover their hair, Kabuki actors and sumo wrestlers made their own towels, and samurai used them to wrap their swords.

-In addition to wiping hands, towels can be used for towels used in kitchens and bathrooms.
-For example, there are wrapping lunch boxes and wine bottles, wrapping hair, scarf, table cloth, various ways to use.
-It will also be a substitute for your important napkins and hand towels.
-Please enjoy towels with beautiful design every season.
+In addition to wiping hands, Tenugui can be used for towels in kitchens and bathrooms.
+Other uses include wrapping lunch boxes and wine bottles, wrapping hair, as a scarf, table cloth, various ways to use.
+It can also be a substitute for your important napkins and hand towels.

 TIP: Add our reversible magnetic tapestry sticks to hang it as a wall feature anywhere in your home or office.